 As part of your application, you declare your ability to comply with the Privacy Act 1988 and the Australian Privacy Principles and impose the same privacy obligations on officers, employees, agents and subcontractors that you engage to assist with the activity, in respect of personal information you collect, use, store, or disclose in connection with the activity.
-Accordingly, you must not do anything, which if done by the Department of Veterans' Affairs would breach an Australian Privacy Principle as defined in the Act.
+Accordingly, you must not do anything, which if done by DVA would breach an Australian Privacy Principle as defined in the Act.